 You may not take any medication regularly and are prescribed medication as a one-off, single-use event.
 You may have a dozen items on repeat prescription.

 However you order your prescription, we ask that you nominate a pharmacy that you are most likely to use to collect your medication.
-This means that your prescription can be sent to them electronically (not on the green prescription paper), which is faster and more secure.
-From 1st November 2019, no matter which pharmacy you nominate, any pharmacy will be able 'draw down' your order and issue your prescription.
+This means that your prescription can automatically be sent to them via the NHS Electronic Prescription Service.
+If you do not nominate a pharmacy, you will receive a token (or barcode) to take to a pharmacy of your choice, who will then be able to download your prescription.

-From 1st January 2020, we will no longer have a Fax machine and pharmacies will be unable to fax us requests for prescriptions on behalf of patients.
+We do not have a fax machine, and pharmacies will no longer be unable to fax us requests for prescriptions on behalf of patients.

 Electronic Prescription Ordering